What is Trail Running? The Must-Have Beginner’s Guide in 2026

-Last Updated on 11 June 2025
+Last Updated on 15 February 2026

 If you’re considering taking up trail running, but aren’t sure where to start, you’ve come to the right place.
-Many people ask, “what is trail running?” and assume it means tackling high mountains or running ultra-distances, but that’s not necessarily the case.
-When I first started, I had similar misconceptions about what trail running involved!

-As a steadily growing sport gaining popularity each year, trail running offers runners scenic views and challenging terrain, with distances ranging from 5K to 200-mile ultra races.
+As a steadily growing sport gaining popularity each year, trail running offers runners scenic views and challenging terrain, with distances ranging from 5K to 200+-mile ultra races.
 According to 2024 data from Run Repeat, trail running has been growing at a rate of 12% year-over-year since 2010.

-If you’re keen to get started, but aren’t sure where, this comprehensive trail running guide will answer all your questions.
+If you’re keen to get started, but aren’t sure where, this detailed trail running guide will answer all your questions.
 Here you’ll find the answers about off-road running, from basic techniques and essential gear to finding your local trail running community and preparing for your first adventure.

 What is Trail Running?

 What is trail running to me personally?
 After completing marathons on technical terrain, including the Glencoe Marathon Gathering in Scotland, which has an elevation gain of 5,275 ft over 26.2 miles and the XTERRA Snowdonia Trail Marathon in Wales, I can attest that trail running offers unique challenges that road running simply can’t match.
+In 2026, I’m going one step further with my trail running and doing my first 50k race in October.
+Look out for my article on what I learn while training for the 50k.

-Trail Running vs Road Running: Key Differences
+Trail Running vs Road Running: What Are the Key Differences?

 Trail running provides an unparalleled opportunity for both physical and mental growth, and is one of the many reasons why I started trail running and why I think others should too.